Great, unique event!! (about: 2013)|

 11-50 previous marathons

 This race is just one race that is part of a 5 day, 5 state event where runners can (if they chose to) run 5 marathons in 5 days in 5 states.
-I only ran 3 of the races and this was my second (I ran South Dakota the day before and would run Nebraska on Friday).
+I only ran 3 of the races and this was my first (I was also running Wyoming the next day and Nebraska on Friday).
 There was also a half marathon option.

 Because of the demanding nature of running up to 5 marathons in a week these races are set up differantly than most races.
 They have no time limit so participants can chose to walk the entire distance.
 Also the courses are short loops or out and backs that runners complete multiple times.
 Each time a runners completed a lap they recieved a rubber band.

-This year the Wyoming race was a 1.1 mile out and back course that ran along a dirt road that was within a generous rancher's property.
+This year the South Dakota race was a 1.1 mile out and back course that ran along the Belle Fouche river.
 Now I thought that running the same course over and over would be terribly boring.
 What I didn't realize was that running back and forth like this allowed everyone to see everyone else each lap.
 Names were on all the race bibs and folks began greeting each other by name.
 At the end of the day you began to feel as though you were making new friends.
 Also it allowed runners of all paces to interact.
 Usually in a race you only see runners of your speed but here we got to see everyone each lap.
 I've never felt this kind of camarodery in a race before.
 I am now facebook friends with so many folks who ran this event.
 This is a race without fan support but seeing all the other runners is a superior substitute to the usual fans.

 Also you quickly learned the course so you knew when the water stops were coming and you could gage your effort better knowing exactly where the hills were.
 The aid stations had water and gatorade and lots of small sweet and salty treats.